bfiessinger/wppedia/README.md

 With this quality content you can significantly improve your website’s SEO and ranking on search engines like Google, etc.

 ## Free Features
+* Easy to understand template system / structure that can be adjusted via your theme or childtheme
 * Full support for the Gutenberg Block Editor out of the box.
 * support for all popular pagebuilder plugins.
 * powerfull and adjustable crosslinking solution to create links between your articles on the fly.